- A01 ~ The Rebirth of the Phoenix

 She goes on, “Basically, it is half of the thrusters and the powerplants.
 That’s the limit of modularity of a truck.
 This module is coupled to the back of the last cargo-hold.
 It is independent and communicates with the truck through four different wireless systems.
 It’s always the same data, but a redundant system, for safety.”

-“Look, the first container-hold is being coupled at the Thunderbird.
+“Look, the first container-hold is being coupled to the Thunderbird.
 Between every three holds, a stabilizer-module is added, we call this module a booster-ring,” she giggles and peeks her tongue out.
 “Each hold carries its own fuel and has its own thrusters, these are used to move the holds into place at port.
 They can, however, be used for certain maneuvers.”

-“Wow, cool, what maneuvers?”
+“Wow, cool.
+What maneuvers?”